ryanolf/node-sonos-nfc/README.md

 $ sudo env PATH=$PATH:/usr/bin /usr/lib/node_modules/pm2/bin/pm2 startup systemd -u pi --hp /home/pi
 ```

-If you already have the http API running elsewhere, you can direct this program to that server via the `usersettings.json` and instead run just this program via `npm start`, so replace the `pm2 start` command above with
+If you already have the http API running elsewhere, you can direct this program to that server via the `usersettings.json` (rename it from .example and update to how you would like to use) and instead run just this program via `npm start`, so replace the `pm2 start` command above with

 ```
 $ pm2 start npm -- start